 - Car Color: It may also have a major impact on the sale price.
 But there is no such hard and fast rule regarding which color will attract the buyer and will fetch you a higher price while selling.
 In some cases, unpopular colors for one model can be popular for another car.
 You need to check this information beforehand and its effect on the resale value of your car.

 - Modifications: Any type of modifications or personalization in your vehicle down the resale value of your car.
 So, if you are selling a modified vehicle, you might not get the best price for your car from the buyer.
 This is because the buyers may doubt the quality of modifications performed in a vehicle.

 - Other factors: Besides the ones mentioned above, there are certainly other factors that affect the valuation of used cars.
 For example, the location of the vehicle is also likely to affect its resale value.
 Certain vehicles tend to perform well in certain locations.
 This could mean that the demand for a used car may also vary based on specific locations.

 Based on the factors listed above, you can get a fair idea about the resale price of your car.
 If you are not sure about how to value your vehicle, you can make use of an online used car valuation tool to get the approximate price.
 You can easily find websites online that can help you with this task.
 All you need to do is enter the vehicle details including brand, model, version, location, ownership, etc. After entering these details, you can get the approximate value of your car.

 Tips to get a better valuation for your car

-Ensure proper driving- Most of the buyers often seek the help of car valuation experts to check the condition of a car.
+Ensure proper driving- Most buyers often seek the help of car valuation experts to check the condition of a car.
 If you do rash driving, the automobile expert can easily identify it through the condition of the car.
 It will drastically affect the resale value of your car.

-Use genuine replacement parts- Replacing worn out parts is a common thing in vehicle maintenance.
+Use genuine replacement parts- Replacing worn-out parts is a common thing in vehicle maintenance.
 When you have genuine replacement parts in your car, you can use that to get a better valuation for the car.